Table of Contents

 The Second is to sear the fish on both sides before braising

-Turn the heat to medium, heat a hard anodized fry-pan for 1 minute, and then add oil, green onions and ginger.
-Stir for about 10 seconds or till fragrant and then lay fish flat flat onto the pan one by one.
+Turn the heat to medium, heat a hard anodized fry pan for 1 minute, and then add oil, green onions, and ginger.
+Stir for about 10 seconds or till fragrant and then lay fish flat onto the pan one by one.
 Cook for 2 minutes.
 Following that, flip the fish and cook the other side for another 2 minutes.

 Traditional vs. Simplified Huai Yang Style Sweet and Sour Fish

-Sweet and Sour Yellow Croaker is a very traditional well-liked Huai Yang style dish.
-The traditional cooking method usually pan fry to cook the fish using simmering heat first and then pour the heated sauce over.
-This method usually takes about 30 minutes, instead of 15 minutes using braising method.
+Sweet and Sour Yellow Croaker is a very traditional well-liked Huai Yang-style dish.
+The traditional cooking method usually involves pan-frying fish using low heat first and then pouring the classic Huai Yang Style sweet and sour sauce over the cooked fish.
+This method usually takes about 30 minutes, instead of 15 minutes using the braising method.

-In summary, traditional method Huai Yang style requires more prep work, takes longer to cook, and the fish meat has more satisfying firm bite flaky texture.
+the traditional method Huai Yang style requires more prep work, for instance, e.g. coat the fish with arrowroot flour, which also takes longer to pan-fry first.
+As a result, the fish meat has a more satisfying firm bite and flaky texture.
 The simplified method doesn’t require lots of preparation and cooks the fish in under 15 minutes.

 Sweet and Sour Fish {Huai Yang Simplified Style} Recipe